 The 25-plus U.S.-based floating processors now in operation in Alaska waters offer employment to about 5,000 people on both a year-round and a seasonal basis.
 Floating processor companies are usually based in and hire out of Seattle, although some companies hire replacement workers out of Anchorage.
 A company usually will provide round-trip airfare from Seattle to the work site.

 If a worker quits before completing his or her contract, the flight back to mainland Alaska is free, but return airfare to the Lower 48 is usually not covered by the employer.

-Shifts on floating processors generally run 16 hours with base pay ranging from $7.75 to $10.00 per hour depending on the job and previous experience.
+Shifts on floating processors generally run 16 hours with base pay ranging from minimum wage to $10.00 per hour depending on the job and previous experience.

 Like factory trawlers, floaters offer all kinds of employment opportunities for people with little or no experience.
 Positions include quality controller, production line manager, production line worker ("slimer"), and cook's helper.
 With the exception of tender boat deckhand positions, the jobs listed below can be found on factory trawlers, too.
 More detailed descriptions are offered in the factory trawler section.